 of Walt Disney World can be both amazing and also very exhausting!
 As fun as Disney World is, nothing beats the relaxing beaches with sand, splashing waves, and pure tranquility.
-The swaying palm trees and clear warm water temperatures leave you wanting more.
-There are so many beautiful beaches near Disney World that you can easily drive to.

 I am sure you want to relax at some beaches nearby

 Florida is a beach haven since it is filled with miles of beautiful white sands and blue waters BOTH on the East and West Coast.

 Beaches come in different shapes and sizes.

 Some are boisterous where you will find heavy crowds and even loud concerts.